Hair Restoration In Scottsdale AZ

 Platelet Rich Plasma Therapy in Hair Restoration

+Seeking hair restoration in Scottsdale, AZ?
 At Blume Skin & Body, we have been performing PRP therapy as a proactive therapeutic option for male and female patients experiencing hair loss.
-PRP is an exciting non-surgical therapeutic option for patients who require stimulation of hair growth for hair loss conditions.
+PRP is an exciting non-surgical therapeutic option for patients who require stimulation of hair regrowth for hair loss conditions.

 Recent scientific research and technology provides the medical community with new understandings of wound and tissue healing.
 As a result of these scientific studies, we recognize PRP is an all-natural autologous medical procedure performed in physicians’ offices for scalp, skin, and hair stimulation.